JohnEBoyBaby/i.Q/README.md

 THE POWER OF YOUR INTENTIONS - 'Water "FEELS" and "STORES FEELINGS"' https://www.youtube.com/watch?v=D1sWVjXhKfg

+Life Path Number 8
+BIRTH DATE ENTERED: 8/12/1968 (Date Equation)

+Aug

+12

+1968

+#
+Birth Date: 8/12/1968
+8 = 8

+12 = 1 + 2 = 3

+1968 = 1 + 9 + 6 + 8 = 2 + 4 = 6

+8 + 3 + 6 = 17

+1 + 7 = 8

+Life Path Number: 8

+The Powerhouse

+As a Life Path 8 you are alive to make an impact on the world through your drive and ambition.
+You are a person of authority, and material wealth.
+You will often master the art of being successful in the career of your choosing.

+You work very hard to reach your goals.
+You will often be considered a workaholic.
+You can sometimes let hitting your goals, and working, take precedence on other aspects of your life like personal relationships with family and friends.

+Strive For Balance
+You will typically have an issue with authority, whether in the form of a boss, police, government official, landlord, etc. which can get you into trouble.
+This can also drive you to seek out and become a person of authority yourself, so that you don’t have to answer to anyone except yourself.
+When an understanding of the need for a balance between work and personal life is reached, you can become UNSTOPPABLE ...
+IF YOU KEEP YOUR MOST PUREHEART IN TRUTH ...
+G_D IS WITH ME CAN'T NOBODY BE ME ...
+UN FUQQING STQPPABLE ...
+TRUTH TRAIN COMING THROUGH ...
+MAKE A HOLE ...
+WORD.

 ALL THAT SHE WANTS IS ANOTHER BABY! https://www.youtube.com/watch?v=DrwlFTqS_bg